-This course provides a panorama of Italian architectural theory and production in the 15th and 16th centuries within a broad geographical picture, including Milan, Mantua, Venice, Ferrara, Bologna, Florence, Siena, Rome, Naples, and other Italian cities.
-The objective of the course is to gain knowledge of Renaissance architectural production and of related historiography, of contemporary debate and of scholarship, as well as to develop students’ analytical and research skills.
-The course’s reading materials are organized chronologically to facilitate the students’ approach to the field of architectural history, while a thematic approach will prevail in class, where notions of artistic training and workshop practice, techniques, spread of knowledge and models, relationship with the spectator, social life, etc., will be considered in relation to specific case studies.
+The course provides a panorama of Italian Renaissance art including theory, painting, print, sculpture, and architecture.
+The objective of the course is to insure knowledge of Renaissance artistic production, related historiography, contemporary debate and scholarship as well as to develop students’ analytical and research skills.
+The course’s materials are organized thematically around notions of artistic training and workshop practice, techniques, centers of production, art markets and consumption, antiquarianism and art collections, patronage, identity, gender, artistic rivalry, spread of knowledge and models, relationship with the spectator, social structures, sacred and secular spaces and objects, among others, which will be considered in relation to specific case studies.

 Seminar: MEDREN 190FS.03/ HISTORY 190FS — Scientists, Magicians and Engineers in the Renaissance (CZ, CCI, EI, W)

 Thomas Robisheaux, Fred W. Shaffer Professor of History